1.11.8 Servicewide Electronic Research Program (SERP)

 Rev. Proc.
 99-10

-Revenue Ruling Rev. plus one blank space plus Rul. plus one blank space revenue ruling number.
+Revenue Ruling Rev. plus one blank space plus Rul. plus one blank space plus revenue ruling number.

 Example: